|Oct 18 - 21, 2019||

-No Limit Hold'em - 50th Annual Bracelet Winners Only (Event #81)
+No Limit Hold'em - WPT Main Event (Event #4)

 Nikita Luther is a poker professional from Delhi, India.
 She was the first female from her country to win a World Series of Poker bracelet.
 Her young poker career comprises of WSOP deep runs plus various cashes around Asia.
 In late-June 2019, Luther finished second at the World Poker Tour’s – Zynga Poker WPT 500 – for US$ 109,300, the largest live tournament score of her career.
 In just a very short span of time, Luther has become a formidable player.
 She puts in plenty of time training by studying and analyzing videos, taking online courses, personal coaching, etc. Through her successes, she hopes to inspire other women to take up the sport.